thvasilo/thvasilo.github.io/_posts/2015-11-23-ICDM-2015-Highlights.md

 There was a lot of other great work at the conference as well, but these were the presentations I found most memorable.
-So that's all for now.
-If I've made a terrible mistake when describing your work, shoot me an [email](mailto:tvas@sics.se) and I'll fix it ASAP.
+So that's all for now, if I've made a terrible mistake when describing your work, shoot me an [email](mailto:tvas@sics.se) and I'll fix it ASAP.